-6.2 GROWTH and INFRASTRUCTURE ALIGNMENT POLICIES:
+GROWTH and INFRASTRUCTURE ALIGNMENT POLICIES:

-6.2.1 To ensure that the provision of Regional infrastructure is coordinated with the integrated growth management policies in Section 2.2 and phasing policies in Section 4.2.2 of this Plan.

-6.2.2 That the delivery and operation of Regional infrastructure required to support growth be phased in a manner which is consistent with the Region's Water and Wastewater and Transportation Master Plans and maintains the Region's financial sustainability.

-6.2.3 That the Region work with local municipalities to ensure that growth is aligned with the timing and delivery of infrastructure by:

-- a. coordinating Regional and local Infrastructure Master Plans and Official Plan updates; - b. integrating growth-related infrastructure phasing plans with asset renewal plans; - c. monitoring and adjusting the timing of infrastructure delivery in the Capital Budget to align with actual growth and the Regional Fiscal Strategy; - d. prioritizing infrastructure required to support areas proposed to accommodate growth in a manner that promotes the achievement of other policies and/or targets of this Plan; and - e. regularly monitoring system performance and capacity utilization, and prioritizing growth in areas where infrastructure may be underutilized.

-6.2.4 To review and co-ordinate the delivery of Regional services with local municipalities, school boards, conservation authorities and agencies to ensure infrastructure and operational efficiencies.
+- 6.2.1 To ensure that the provision of Regional infrastructure is coordinated with the integrated growth management policies in Section 2.2 and phasing policies in Section 4.2 of the Plan and policy 4.4.27. - 6.2.2 That the delivery and operation of Regional infrastructure required to support growth be phased in a manner which is consistent with York Region's Water and Wastewater and Transportation Master Plans and maintains York Region's financial sustainability. - 6.2.3 That York Region work with local municipalities to ensure that growth is aligned with the timing and delivery of infrastructure by: - a. coordinating Regional and local Infrastructure Master Plans and Official Plan updates; - b. integrating growth-related infrastructure phasing plans with asset renewal plans; - c. monitoring and adjusting the timing of infrastructure delivery in the Capital Budget to align with actual growth and the Regional Fiscal Strategy; - d. prioritizing infrastructure required to support areas proposed to accommodate growth in a manner that promotes the achievement of other policies and/or targets of the Plan; and - e. regularly monitoring system performance and capacity utilization, and prioritizing growth in areas where infrastructure may be underutilized. - 6.2.4 To review and coordinate the delivery of Regional services with local municipalities, school boards, conservation authorities and agencies to ensure infrastructure and operational efficiencies.

 York Region is committed to implementing a comprehensive active transportation network.
-The Region's approach to transportation planning is focused on trip reduction, providing a range of transportation options, and a shift to more sustainable modes of transportation such as walking, cycling and transit.
+York Region's approach to transportation planning is focused on trip reduction, providing a range of transportation options, and shifting to more sustainable modes of transportation such as walking, cycling and transit.
 Active transportation provides significant environmental, health and economic benefits, including reduced traffic congestion, improved air quality, reduced infrastructure and user costs, and increased street safety.